Yejashi/obsidianNotes/C++/Extern.md

     - A definition provides the actual storage or implementation.
 - **`extern` Declaration**:
     - Tells the compiler that the variable or function exists somewhere, and its definition will be resolved during linking.

+### Where to use `extern`?
+- Global variable
+	-  If you want to share a global variable across multiple files, you declare it in a header file with `extern`, and define it in one source file.